skip to Main Content

 Time constraints

-Another difference between small businesses and larger organizations is the amount of time that must be devoted to managing finances.
+Another difference between small businesses and larger organizations is the time that must be devoted to managing finances.
 Because small businesses generally have fewer personnel, the responsibility for financial management falls on a smaller group or even just one person.
 This can lead to an increased workload for those responsible for managing the finances, as well as increased stress.

 With that in mind, below are ten tips for small businesses when it comes to managing finances: